Bilawal criticizes Imran Khan's government for rising inflation in Pakistan | ExBulletin

 Bilawal criticizes Imran Khan’s government for rising inflation in Pakistan

-Islamabad [Pakistan], Sep 19 (ANI): Pakistan People’s Party Chairman Bilawal Bhutto Zardari criticized Imran Khan’s government for rising inflation and said if the country wanted to get rid of the surge in inflation, the ruling PTI-led government must be sent home.
-On Saturday that after the new tax regulations were imposed, people were struggling to keep their heads above water, the Express Tribune reported. people are already depositing billions of rupees into the national treasury as indirect taxes on everything from basic necessities to mobile recharge cards, ”he said.
+Pakistan People’s Party Chairman Bilawal Bhutto Zardari criticized Imran Khan’s government for rising inflation and said that if the country wanted to get rid of soaring inflation, the ruling government headed by the PTI must be sent home.

+Censoring the presidential ordinance on levying up to 35% income tax through electricity bills, the PPP chairman said on Saturday that after the new tax regulations were imposed, people had to struggling to keep your head above water, The Express Tribune reported.

+“People are already depositing billions of rupees into the national treasury as indirect taxes on everything from basic necessities to mobile recharge cards,” he said.

 |